tsdh/sotesola2012/README.md

   arrows with empty heads and dashed arrows with empty heads.
 Usage relationships are shown as arrows with open heads.

+On my 4-years old dual core notebook, processing all 46 one-o-one implementations takes less than two minutes, i.e., approximately 3 seconds per implementation.
+This time includes the loading of the models, the metric and ranking calculation, the UML-diagram generation, and spitting that stuff to files.
+It does not include the time needed for building the 101 implementations and parsing their java files using JaMoPPC.

+Just in case you have no time to run that stuff yourself, I've included a `sample-output.tar.xz` file in the repository which contains all result files.

 Well, that's it.
 Have fun!